levelhead-wiki/levelhead-wiki.github.io/source/content/tech-list/items.md

 ### Item Boost _(AKA Kick Boost)_
 ![Item Boost](/img/items/ItemBoost.gif#floatright)
 While in the air, throw any item downwards.
-This provides GR-18 with an extra tile of height.
+This provides GR-18 with **1** extra tile of height (extending a normal jump to **5** tiles, and a sprint-jump to **6** tiles).
 Any carryable, including those that don’t go down can be used to perform this.

 Tech demo video: [Levelhead Item Hopping Example](https://www.youtube.com/watch?v=MXkydn-30Yg)- TripleB36 (Opening section)

 ### Item Hop
 Item hopping allows GR-18 to traverse a row of Spiketrons using throwable items.
 While holding down and a lateral direction, repeatedly press grab.
 GR-18 will alternate throwing the item down and picking the item up.
 The kick boost from throwing the item down prevents GR-18 from touching the ground.
-This can be done under a 2 high ceiling.
+This can be done under a **2** high ceiling.
 This tech can be done with any carryable.

 Tech demo level: [3jq0l84 | "Vacsteak Hop" by tripleB36 @1nv7rl](https://lvlhd.co/+3jq0l84)
 Tech demo video: [Levelhead Item Hopping Example](https://www.youtube.com/watch?v=MXkydn-30Yg)- TripleB36